Sigma Huda

-Sigma Huda is a Bangladeshi lawyer.
+Sigma Huda (née Kabir; 1944/1945 – 17 July 2024) was a Bangladeshi lawyer.
 She was the founding president of Bangladesh Women Lawyers Association (BNWLA) and founder and secretary of Institute for Law and Development (ILD).

 In 2007, she was awarded Pope John Paul II Wellspring of Freedom Award for dedicating her life to upholding human rights and combating injustice.
 Her late husband, Nazmul Huda, was a former Bangladesh Nationalist Party government minister and barrister.

 Career

 Huda was the lawyer of Anup Chetia alias Golap Barua, a leader of ULFA who filed for asylum in Bangladesh.

 Activism

-Since 2004, Huda has served as a United Nations special rapporteur on human trafficking.
-She is also known for her views on prostitution.
-In her report for the United Nations Commission on Human Rights, she says:
+From 2004, Huda served as a United Nations special rapporteur on human trafficking.
+She was known for her views on prostitution.
+In her report for the United Nations Commission on Human Rights, she said:

 Charges and convictions

 In 2007, Huda was brought before a Bangladeshi court on bribery charges filed by the Anti-Corruption Commission, whereupon she was sentenced to three years imprisonment as an accomplice to a bribe in the amount of Taka 2.40 crore (approximately US$400,000) for which her husband was convicted of abuse of power and corruption.

-The UN Special Rapporteur on the independence of the judges and lawyers issued a statement on September 2, 2007, expressing concern that Huda was not given a fair trial.
-He said it received reports indicating that the right to legal representation and the independence of the court were severely affected during her trial.
+The UN Special Rapporteur on the independence of the judges and lawyers issued a statement on 2 September 2007, expressing concern that Huda had not been given a fair trial.
+He said it received reports indicating that the right to legal representation and the independence of the court had been severely affected during her trial.
 "Defense lawyers felt pressured, they had no opportunity to visit her in prison, and could only meet with her at the end of the hearings.
 They also had difficulties accessing the case files and other relevant information, thus compromising their ability to ensure an adequate defence."